FAIR Decorative Arts Guide

 Photo checklist before contacting a ceramics appraiser

-Good intake photos let the appraiser decide whether the assignment can be scoped remotely, needs in-person review, or should be routed to a narrower porcelain or ceramics specialist.
+Good intake photos help the appraiser decide whether the file can be scoped remotely, needs in-person review, or belongs with a narrower ceramics specialist.

 • Take overall front, back, side, top, and underside photos with scale, plus one image that shows grouped pieces together.